What is CBD?

 No. Organic CBD products must be grown on soil that’s free from external pollutants for at least three years, and the grower must not use any non-organic fertilizers, soil amendments, or herbicides or pesticides.
 The product must also contain 70% or more organic ingredients.

-Our CBD products include 100% certified organic ingredients.
+Our organic CBD products include 100% certified organic hemp.
 However, at this time, the USDA is only certifying farms that grow organic hemp, not CBD products.

-14. What’s the difference between CBD capsules and CBD sublinguals?
+14. What’s the difference between CBD capsules and a CBD sublingual?

 - Do CBD sublinguals absorb better than CBD capsules?